Last Updated: January 3, 2020

 But what qualifies as a “limited time” has gotten longer and longer.

 In 1790 when the first Copyright Act was passed this “limited time” was 14 years.
-And if the creator was still alive at the end of those 14 years, he/she could renew the copyright for another 14 years.
+If the creator was still alive at the end of those 14 years, he/she could renew the copyright for another 14 years.

 Meaning the “limited time” was no more than 28 years.